AkashCodz/ShopNex/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For any inquiries or feedback, please contact:
+For any inquiries or feedback, please contact us:

 Akash Codz - [@AkashCodz](https://github.com/AkashCodz)